 A Special Message From The Duke Of Kent

 What Exactly Is "Western Lakes"?

-Moving up the ladder, there are Scout Groups, which are usually comprised of a Beaver Section, a Cub Section, and a Scout Section.
+Moving up the ladder, there are Scout Groups, which are usually comprised of a Squirrel Section, a Beaver Section, a Cub Section, and a Scout Section.
 However, they can have more than one of each section, or may be lacking some sections.

 Penultimately, we have the National HQ.
 HQ sets the national guidelines, & regulations for scouting in the UK, although these can vary depending on which UK nation you are in.
 The National HQ provides a "backbone" for all UK scouting to function, by providing the resources and materials necessary for safe and engaging scouting.